McWenker/Folk-Heroes/README.md

 ![AIInteraction](DemoImages/AIresponses.gif?raw=true "Why would these slime monsters kill such tiny cuties?!?!")

 ## Changelog
+#### 1/18/2019
+##### Mode swapping first implementation
+* Very exciting!
+The player can now switch between Combat and Command modes
+* Command mode offers only some simple building options

+##### Construction first implementation
+* Homes for the little Dweffis can now be placed
+* Homes check for eligibility before construction, and consume resources
+* Newly constructed buildings are baked into the navigation at instantiation

+##### Gatherer improvements
+* Gatherer flee pathing improved, they will get stuck on one another less frequently

 #### 1/15/2019
 ##### Resource node randomization
 * Resource nodes now spawn with a random number of resources.